 The Financial Accounting Standards Board (FASB) recently finalized a new standard for revenue recognition that moves away from a rules-based approach to a much broader principals-based approach.
 Nonpublic companies are required to implement the new standard on financial statements for periods beginning after December 15, 2018.

 The new standard represents a major change in financial accounting.
-Because almost all businesses start with book income to determine taxable income, this shift will likely have a significant ripple effect on tax return preparation as well.
-Despite the fact that the final effective date is still a few years away, planning should be in process now for any entity that issues GAAP financial statements.
+Because almost all businesses start with book income to determine taxable income, this shift will likely have a significant ripple effect on tax return preparation and tax liabilities as well.
+As the final effective date is coming up quickly, planning should be in process now for any entity that issues GAAP financial statements.
 In order to have a successful implementation, businesses should ensure that tax considerations are included in each step of the process.

 A quick look at the new standard